ScooloV/bbpedia/docs/death_zone/sponsorship.md

 If the result is 20 or more, your team can accept either a One-time Sponsorship or an Ongoing Sponsorship.

 #### ONE-TIME SPONSORSHIPS
-The team lends its image to a well-known brand, appearing in some Cabalvision ads or making personal appearances at high-profilee product launches, in exchange for a one-off payment.
+The team lends its image to a well-known brand, appearing in some Cabalvision ads or making personal appearances at high-profile product launches, in exchange for a one-off payment.
 All the players have to do is behave themselves.
 Easy, right?

 The team receives D6 x 10,000 gold pieces, which are immediately added to its Treasury.
 Then, roll a D6: